ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

      in which the number at the end is incremented with each version.
       * e.g. `"...profile/0000000000000000019-B"` will become `".../profile/0000000000000000020-B"`
       * The word before the number is the collection name and the letter after the number is the node.
-        In this case, I am looking at two versions of a document in the collection "profile" which is in a database in node "B" and which has been updated via ETL 20 times.
+        In this case, I am looking at two versions of a document in the collection "Profile" which is in a database in node "B" and which has been updated via ETL 20 times.

 * If you want to keep the old versions of documents in the destination database (from the example above, ...0001-...00019),